-The Department Executive Committee consists of the Department Chair (chair), the Associate Chairs, the Directors of Graduate and Undergraduate Studies in Biology, the Administrative Assistant (non-voting), and four faculty members elected at large for two-year terms (overlapping terms, with two elected in the autumn of each year).
+The Department Executive Committee consists of the Department Chair (chair), the Associate Chairs, the Directors of Graduate and Undergraduate Studies in Biology, relevant Department Managers (non-voting), four members of the tenure-track/tenured Biology Faculty, two of which are elected each year to two-year, staggered terms, and one member of the Lecturer Title Series Faculty, elected to a two-year term.

-The Faculty Evaluation Committee consists of the Chair and six members, 3 of which are elected each autumn to two-year, staggered terms.
+The Faculty Evaluation Committee consists of the Chair and six members, three of which are elected each year to two-year, staggered terms.

-The Graduate Affairs committee consists of the DGS, eight members of the Graduate Faculty, 4 of which are elected each autumn to two-year, staggered terms, and a graduate student member elected by the Biology Graduate Student Association to a one-year term.
+The Graduate Affairs Committee consists of the DGS, eight members of the Graduate Faculty, four of which are elected each year to two-year, staggered terms, and a graduate student member elected by the graduate student body to a one-year term.

-The Undergraduate Affairs Committee consists of the DUS (chair), the Associate Chair for Education, and four members of the Biology Faculty, 2 of which are appointed by the Department Chair, in consultation with the DUS, each autumn to two-year, staggered terms.
+The Undergraduate Affairs Committee consists of the DUS (chair), the Associate Chair for Education, and four members of the Biology Faculty, two of which are elected each year to two-year, staggered terms.

-The Seminar Committee consists of the Department Chair (chair), eight members of the Biology Faculty and two graduate student members.
-Four Biology Faculty are appointed by the Department Chair each autumn to two-year, staggered terms and one graduate student member is elected each autumn by the Biology Graduate Student Association to a two-year, staggered term.
+The Seminar Committee consists of the Committee Chair (appointed by the Department Chair), members of the Biology Faculty and graduate student members.
+Biology Faculty are appointed by the Department Chair each year to two-year, staggered terms, and graduate student members are elected each year by the graduate student body to two-year terms.